felipeeflores/search-app/README.md

 ## Limitations and known issues

  - The test `IndexManagerSpec` has been seen failing once.
-No repoduction has been possible and no more time has been available for further investigation (a 50 millisecond delay has been as a workaround before checking indexing result).
+No repoduction has been possible and no more time has been available for further investigation (a 50 millisecond delay has been added as a workaround before checking indexing result).
  - tags filter is currently not supported, nor the values in operator `[]`.
  - searching for date fields is not currently supported.
  - no ability to scroll trough past queries.